-- [1] Along Truman Street only: Auto repair activity is required to be conducted entirely within an enclosed building. - [2] A minimum of 60% of street frontage shall be occupied by business uses with retail-type shopfronts. - [3] Use permitted only on parcels that face Hubbard Avenue - [4] Use permitted only within Downtown Residential Overlay and only on upper floors. - [5] Drive-up window allowed subject to a conditional use permits and provided it will not interfere with pedestrian traffic or service along public streets. - [6] Commercial uses shall maintain hours of operation between seven o'clock (7:00) A.M. and eleven o'clock (11:00) P.M - [7] Within Neighborhood Service Overlay Areas: Use permitted only on ground floor. - [8] Lobbies providing entrance to upper floor Residential and Lodging facilities may occur on the ground floor. - [9] Use allowed only along north side of Truman Street and south side of First Street. - [10] Use not permitted within 200 feet of railroad right-of-way.
+KEY NOTI ES P = use permitted by right [1] Along Truman Street only: Auto repair activity is required to be conducted entirely within an CUP = use requires approval of conditional use permit [2] enclosed building.
+M-1 uses allowed along both sides of First Street; M-2 uses Heavy Industrial uses allowed only = use not permitted [2] along the south side of First Street.
+M = Maclay District [3] Use Permitted by Right along south side of First Street.
+D = Downtown District [4] A minimum of 60% of street frontage shall be occupied by business uses with retail-type shopfronts.
+[5] Use permitted only on parcels that face Hubbard Avenue MUC = Mixed-Use Corridor District [6] [7] Use not permitted within 200 feet of railroad right-of-way.
+Use permitted only within Downtown Residential Overlay and only on upper floors.
+WF = Auto Commercial District Workplace Flex District [8] Lobbies providing entrance to upper floor Residential and Lodging facilities may occur on the ground floor.
+GN = General Neighborhood District [9] Drive-up window allowed subject to a conditional use permits and provided it will not interfere with pedestrian traffic or service along public streets.
+[10] Commercial uses shall maintain hours of operation between seven o'clock (7:00) A.M. and eleven o'clock (11:00) P.M.
+[11] Within Neighborhood Service Overlay Areas: Use permitted only on ground floor.
+[12] Allowed as accessory use to uses permitted or conditionally permitted in Workplace Flex District. - ecific Plan [13] Use allowed only along north side of Truman Street and south side of First Street.